• Skip to content

 The special status of the State of Jammu and Kashmir is a matter of acute political controversy in the Indian Political scene.
 There are parties which are committed to the abrogation of Article 370 of the constitution to bring the state to a footing of equality with other States of the Union.

-Category: Blog, Essays and Paragraphs, Indian Constitution, State Governments of India
+Category: Blog, Essays, Paragraphs and Articles, Indian Constitution, State Governments of India

 Search ImportantIndia.com